 The point I am exhausting here is to be wary of physically Converting (and saving) your documents, photographs it may be best to keep images in their original Color Spaces until packaging them for the Internet or final destination Space.

-Photoshop printing tip: Generally always keep the original Source Space, and let Photoshop handle the Conversion to Print Space.
+Photoshop printing tip: Generally always keep the original Source Space, and let Photoshop handle the Conversion to Print Space in the printer utility

 Professional and amateur printers alike should make themselves intimately familiar with Photoshop's Soft Proofing and Gamut Warning tools and train their eyes to work within more real-world color gamuts and dynamic ranges for print work.